vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 </style>

 TODO:
-* intro, with pic from twitter
 * on behalf of bloomberg, thank bloomberg for sponsoring
 * why I went to the meeting: my papers and...
 * day-by-day
 * Idea for article: using c++20 lambda template syntax for loops over types and ct-loops
 * ask tony lewis for pics and credit him
 * panorama pics night/day
+* send internal bloomberg email with tripe report link (mine and bryce) and company-relevant updates

-I'm on a plane back to London from Jacksonville, where I attended my first ISO C++ meeting.
+I'm back in London from Jacksonville, where I attended my first ISO C++ meeting.
 Apart from the long flights and long working hours, it has been a very enjoyable experience for multiple reasons:

 * I was able to actively participate in the evolution of the language and influence it by voting and discussing;